gbabichev/Screen-Snip/README.md

 - <del>Added keyboard navigation between existing thumbnails.
 - <del>Add rotate to Rectangle, Text, and Paste.
 - <del>Update Gallery Window UI to better show the date of images being displayed.
+- <del>Modified Zoom so that it can zoom out past 1 to -2x
 </details>